Leadership

 Donna Martin

-Director School Nutrition Programs
+School Nutrition Consultant

 EdS, RDN, LD, SNS, FAND

-Martin is director of the Burke County (GA) school nutrition program, which has 4,500 students in five schools, serving breakfast, lunch, after-school snacks, supper and the summer feeding program.
+Martin is the retired director of the Burke County (GA) school nutrition program, which served 4,500 students in five schools, serving breakfast, lunch, after-school snacks, supper and the summer feeding program.
 She served as the Academy’s treasurer from 2013-2015.
 Martin served as the Academy’s President in 2017-2018.
 Donna was the first School Nutrition Director to be President of the Academy.
 Martin is a graduate of the University of Georgia and earned a master’s degree from the University of Alabama – Birmingham and an education specialist degree from Augusta University.

 In 2016, Donna’s work in the Burke County Public Schools nutrition program gained national attention when Michelle Obama and Al Roker visited Burke Middle School to help plant a school garden.
 Donna was then invited to speak at the White House for Michelle Obama’s capstone event celebrating all the work that had occurred in changing how children eat.
 Donna was also awarded the 2016 Golden Radish Award for the state of Georgia because of her efforts in the Farm to School Movement.
 Donna has been involved in numerous public policy initiatives including testifying before Congress about the new School Nutrition Standards and to the House of Representatives Staff on the Farm to School Bill.
+Donna got to speak at the White House Conference on Hunger, Nutrition and Health on the importance of School Meals.

 SNS DPG PAL 2021-22 Committee